katopy/shopping-cart-js/README.md

-# Shopping Cart - Main JavaScript Documentation
+# Shopping Cart - DPS

 ## Overview
 [main.js] is the core JavaScript file that handles the shopping cart functionality for an e-commerce website.
 It manages the cart's user interface, including displaying items, calculating totals, and handling user interactions.